Supporting Our Network

 Educate Together supports its network of schools and new school start-up groups with a range of services and events.

 This team provides support and advice to schools on a wide variety of issues.
-A team of four: Deirdre O’Donoghue (Head of Department), Louise Daly (School Support Officer), Sarah Williams (Volunteer Officer) and Emma Grainger (Ethos Development Officer) they work closely together to help schools maintain a high level of leadership and governance.
+A team of four: Ruth Doggett (Education and Support Programme Manager), Deirdre O'Donoghue (Governance Specialist), Fionnuala Ward (Primary Education Officer) and Ann Ryan (Second-level Education Officer) they work closely together to help schools maintain a high level of leadership and governance.

-The LGD team also issue the Educate Together Board of Management Newsletter monthly throughout the school year.
-This is an invaluable source of up-to-date information on a range of issues of interest to Boards of Management.
+The E&S team also issue the Educate Together Education and Support Newsletter quarterly throughout the school year.
+This is an invaluable source of up-to-date information on a range of issues of interest to teachers and Boards of Management.

 Part of the role of the team is to build and maintain good relationships with other management and patron bodies, so that we can share resources and work with the Department of Education and Skills as a united voice for management whenever possible.